conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 ### Set-up Demo

 1. Spin up local resources, Conduktor & Kafka.
-A Docker compose file is provided, simply start it by navigating with your shell to the cloned repo and run `docker compose up -d`, you may need to download the images if you've not run them before and Docker is required
+A Docker compose file is provided, simply start it by navigating with your shell to the cloned repo and run the command below, you may need to download the images if you've not run them before and Docker is required
+    ````bash
+    docker compose up -d
+    ````
-1. Login to Console at http://localhost:8080 , with the credentials provided in the docker-compose, `admin@conduktor.io` : `admin-secret`
+2. Login to Console at http://localhost:8080 , with the credentials provided in the docker-compose, `admin@conduktor.io` : `admin-secret`
-1. Generate an admin API key for the Conduktor CLI.
+3. Generate an admin API key for the Conduktor CLI.
 Navigate to Settings>API Keys, **copy this value**.
-Open the docker compose file, assign the value you earlier copied to the `CDK_API_KEY` value.
-Save the file & re-run `docker compose up -d` to create the Conduktor CLI container
-   1. Note, this could be done from the CLI to by setting the variables and running the following login command `export CDK_USER=admin@conduktor.io export CDK_PASSWORD=admin-secret conduktor login` , but for the demo we'll stick to using the UI.
+   - This could also be done from the CLI to by setting the following variables and running the command below, but for the demo we'll stick to using the UI.
+     ````bash
+     export CDK_USER=admin@conduktor.io
+     export CDK_PASSWORD=admin-secret
+     conduktor login
+     eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzUxMiIsImtp...
+     ````
+4. Open the `docker-compose.yml` file, assign the value you earlier copied to the `CDK_API_KEY` value.
+Save the file & re-run docker compose to create the Conduktor CLI container
+    ````bash
+    docker compose up -d
+    ````
+5. Open a Conduktor CLI by exec'ing into the container
+    ````bash
+    docker compose exec -it conduktor-ctl /bin/sh
+    ````
-1. Open a Conduktor CLI by exec'ing into the container `docker compose exec -it conduktor-ctl /bin/sh` *Conduktor CLI is run as a container for convenience in this example but you can also install it to your local machine.*
+*Conduktor CLI is run as a container for convenience in this example but you can also install it to your local machine.*

 ### Apply the resources, central team perspective